Seeta Aur Geeta: Soundtrack

 All the songs were composed by Rahul Dev Burman and lyrics were penned by Anand Bakshi.

+Vocals were supplied by Lata Mangeshkar & Asha Bhosle for Hema Malini, with Manna Dey for Dharmendra, and Kishore Kumar for Sanjeev Kumar.

 Reception

 Box office

 Domestically in India, the film grossed ₹3.5 crore (US$4.61 million) in 1972.
 Adjusted for inflation, this is equivalent to ₹ crore in 2017.